felipeaz/go-cache-challenge/README.md

 # go-cache-challenge
-creating a cache using go
+creating a simple cache that removes the cache key when it expires